I chant not of the past only but the future,

 O future too immense, O heights too swift and dizzy yet!

-(Sometimes I see in ye, disease and death,
+(Sometimes I see in ye, disease and death, the fear of evolution, knowledge, growth, reaching beyond the bounds—and so cut short.)

 The future is no more uncertain than the present—

-None has begun to think how certain the future is.
+None has begun to think how certain the future is,

-The enclosing purport of us here is not something which by luck may turn out well for us, and without luck must be a failure for us,
+The purport of us here is not something which by luck may turn out well for us, and without luck must be a failure for us,

 And not something which may yet be retracted in a certain contingency.